 Branding and Visual Features

-Branding is most effective when it feels integrated.
-Vinyl wraps, signage, digital displays, and campaign-related decor can all be added without disrupting the design.
-Matching fonts, colour palettes, and iconography used elsewhere in the event keeps the bar consistent with the broader environment.
+Branding is most effective when integrated.
+Vinyl wraps, signage, digital displays, and campaign decor can be added without disrupting the design.
+Matching fonts, colour palettes, and iconography keep the bar consistent with the broader environment.
 Even minimal branding, when applied thoughtfully, supports recognition and cohesion.

 Pro tip: Avoid overloading the bar with logos.
 Choose one or two touchpoints where the brand will be most visible, and design around those moments.